 7.Take daily epsom salt baths to replenish magnesium.
 Magnesium helps relax the body and may be effective at reducing or preventing migraines.
 When the body is under stress, the first mineral it burns through is magnesium, so following #5 and replenishing magnesium stores is very helpful.
 Simply pour a cup of Epsom salts in a bath and soak for 20 minutes.
 If you still find you need an additional magnesium supplement, Mag Max is the one I recommend to my clients.

 8. Walk for 30 minutes daily.
 This isn’t a speed walk, but a slow stroll to help reduce cortisol levels, calm the body and reduce inflammation to reduce migraines.

 If you do get a migraine, here are some remedies that I’ve found beneficial:

 Because we are each bioindividual, it’s hard to say exactly how much of these remedies to use, so either talk to your holistic practitioner about the best dosage, or book an appointment with me at Our Well House.

-- If your migraine is most likely from liver congestion (maybe you drank too much the night before, or you’re doing a detox) then Livaplex and AF Betafood can help relieve the pain.
+- If your migraine is most likely from liver congestion (maybe you drank too much the night before, or you’re doing a detox) then Livaplex and Betafood can help relieve the pain.

 - An epsom salt bath with extra epsom salts (2 cups instead of 1) can relax the body, replenish magnesium stores and aid in pain reduction.